Hameersingh/Understanding-Git-and-GitHub/README.md

   - Modified
   - Staged

-Git only cares about Tracked files and leave untracked files out of its jurisdictions.
+Git only cares about Tracked files and leave untracked files out of its jurisdiction.

 Unmodified means that the files are not changed at all.
 Modified file means that the files have been changed